nadhirajk/Projects/README.md

 The report describes the data cleaning, processing, and analysis processes.
 Our final model was a random forest trained on a weighted subset of the training data.

+Poker Hand Strength Project:
+My partner and I's project for our Discrete Mathematical Modelling class at Claremont Graduate University.
+We built a model for the game of Texas Hold'Em Poker and implementented, analysed, and compared algorithms to evaluate the strength of a poker hand at various stages of the game.

 See also: (in progress) https://github.com/nadhirajk/Thesis